ahmetaa/turkish/README.md

 - Converting strings to lower, upper and title case.
 - Regular and ignore case string sorting.

-Casing operations does not work correctly in Dart core libraries because Dart uses default unicode mappings.
+Casing operations for Turkish does not work correctly in Dart core libraries because Dart uses default unicode mappings.
 Default case mappings fails for Turkish `i->İ` and `I->ı` conversions.

 This library may not be necessary for Flutter or web projects if they use underlying system methods for locale specific text operations.